×

-How To Get Hired for a Job You’re Not Quite Qualified For
+How to Land a Job You’re Not Quite Qualified For

 It’s a waste of time applying for a position for which you don’t meet all the qualifications, right?
 Wrong.